ListowelAdolwin/video-platform/README.md

 3. Configure environment variables for backend and frontend.
 4. Run the backend server using `npm run dev`.
 5. Run the frontend application using `npm run dev`.

+## Testing
+1. Navigate to `api/`
+2. Run `npm test` to execute test files for authentication and video controllers

 ## Contributing